mhb7766/LEDpriceupdate/README.md

 -The program will give prompts when information is needed to join the two .csv files and mark the prices up accordingly

--The program creates two files 'updated' and 'not_updated'
+-The program generates two files 'updated' and 'not_updated'

   -the 'updated' file can be immediately uploaded to the website; the price has been marked up based on the information you entered earlier in the program. keep in mind only SKUs included on the sheet will be updated. this program will not update prices for options or adders.